A Unified Approach to Synchronization Problems over Subgroups of the Orthogonal Group: Group Synchronization

 where $C\in \RR^{nd \times nd}$ is the block matrix defined by

-Since problem~\eqref{opt:LS} is non-convex, it is in general hopeless to compute a global minimizer in a reasonable amount of time.
-Indeed, even in the simplest case that $d = 1$ and $\G = \{+1, -1\}$ is the Boolean group, problem~\eqref{opt:LS} is equivalent to a non-convex quadratically constrained quadratic programming which is known to be NP-hard.
-A standard idea to tackle problem~\eqref{opt:LS} is to consider its semidefinite programming relaxations~\cite{arie2012global,wang2013exact,javanmard2016phase,rosen2016se,bandeira2017tightness}, which are (convex) semidefinite optimization problems and can be solved by off-the-shelf solvers in polynomial time.
-However, this approach is impractical as it requires solving a semidefinite programming problem with an $nd\times nd$ matrix variable.
+Problem~\eqref{opt:LS} is non-convex and in general NP-hard, as it is equivalent to the MAX-CUT problem when $\G$ is the Boolean group $\mathcal{O}(1) = \{+1, -1\}$.
+A standard idea for tackling problem~\eqref{opt:LS} is to consider its SDP relaxations~\cite{arie2012global,wang2013exact,javanmard2016phase,rosen2016se,bandeira2017tightness}, which can be solved by off-the-shelf solvers in polynomial time.
+However, this approach does not scale well with $n$ since it requires solving an SDP problem with an $nd\times nd$ matrix variable.